hanyubo24/TPC-simulation/README.md

 including two parts:

-      1. simulation of energy deposit in TPC region
+      1. (online): simulation of energy deposition in TPC region
       2. (offline): digitilization of the signal accoridng to the config of the readout silicon sensors:
          to-do: a python package to read in the simulation output and readout config file
          output: hitmap, with time info